 Genotyping data were generated or compiled for 216 markers in a separate study (Anuradha et al. 2011).

-The marker genotyping data were analyzed using the $\chi^2$ -test to test the goodness-of-fit to the expected 1:1 segregation ratio for each marker.
-Subsequently, the genotyping data of all markers, including those that showed segregation distortion, were used to construct a linkage map at LOD threshold grouping values of 15 using MAPMAKER (Lander and Green 1987) and the Kosambi mapping function (Kosambi 1944).
+The marker genotyping data were analyzed using $\chi^2$ -test to test the goodness-of-fit to the expected 1:1 segregation ratio for each marker.
+Subsequently, the genotyping data of all markers, including those that showed segregation distortion, were used to construct a linkage map at LOD threshold grouping values of 15 using MAPMAKER (Lander et al. 1987) and Kosambi mapping function (Kosambi et al. 1944).
 As the map distance was unusually large at lower LOD thresholds, higher LOD thresholds were chosen to eliminate spurious linkage among markers.